 LGBTQ+ Information for Graduate Students

-The LGBTQA Student Resource Center provides advice and support to graduate students on personal, academic, and co-curricular issues.
+The Center for Sexual and Gender Diversity provides advice and support to graduate students on personal, academic, and co-curricular issues.
 There are also a variety of ways for graduate students to get involved in LGBTQ+ initiatives and culture at Penn State.
-Within the LGBTQA Student Resource Center, you can access support, find connections, volunteer, expand your knowledge and find a home within the larger University community.
+Within the Center for Sexual and Gender Diversity, you can access support, find connections, volunteer, expand your knowledge and find a home within the larger University community.

 - You are invited to explore our programs, organizations, events, leadership opportunities and discussion groups which are all designed to support your academic and social success.